Sumerians

 As

-in Veds as Indra who had golden-yellow / yellow hair locks, beard and
+known in Veds as Indra who had golden-yellow / yellow hair locks,

 Golden-yellow